Will I be allowed to swim or play badminton? SportSG answers questions on new Covid-19 rules

 Masks must be worn at all times when playing sports indoors; masks may be taken off during strenuous activity outdoors, in a group of no more than two people.

-Q: I am a family of four.
+Q: We are a family of four.
 Can we exercise outdoors together?

+A: Individuals from the same household can exercise together but should split into pairs and maintain safe distancing between individuals (2m) and different groups (3m) while exercising.

-Low intensity sport and physical activities in indoor sport and recreational facilities
+Low-intensity sports and physical activities in indoor sports and recreational facilities

-Q: What sport and physical activities are allowed indoors?
+Q: What sports and physical activities are allowed indoors?

-A: Only low-intensity sport and physical activities with masks on at all times are allowed in indoor sport and recreation facilities.
+A: Only low-intensity sports and physical activities with masks on at all times are allowed in indoor sports and recreation facilities.

 The activity has to cease immediately if any participant removes his or her mask.